GluuFederation/docs-ce-prod/3.1.4/source/installation-guide/index.md

 Good luck and welcome to the community!

+!!!
+Note
+    To learn more about software licenses, etc., visit the [docs homepage](../index.md)

 ## System Requirements

 The Gluu Server needs to be deployed on a server or VM with the following **minimum** requirements.